 No. Any beneficiary, who is a member of Pradhan Mantri Shram Yogi Maandhan, is not eligible to join this Scheme.

-Even if a subscriber is a member of Atal Pension Yojana or State-run Pensions like NSAP, Fisherman Pension Scheme, Municipality-run Pension Scheme or any other pension scheme, it will not bar her/him from availing this Scheme.
+Even if a beneficiary is a member of Atal Pension Yojana or State-run Pensions like NSAP, Fisherman Pension Scheme, Municipality-run Pension Scheme or any other pension scheme, it will not bar her/him from availing this Scheme.

 At present, the minimum assured pension is Rs.
 3000/- per month.
 Enhancement of the quantum of pension, if any shall depend on the future policies/ earnings of the fund.

-In order to provide online support or help to the subscriber, on the directions of Ministry of Labour and Employment, LIC has set up a dedicated toll free Call Centre 1800-2676-888.
+In order to provide online support or help to the beneficiary, on the directions of Ministry of Labour and Employment, LIC has set up a dedicated toll free Call Centre 1800-2676-888.
 It is available 24X7.

 No facility of partial withdrawal of contribution is available.